A white paper can wear many hats, and address different types of audiences.

 Both business and technical audiences benefit from reading a well-written white paper.
 And both mindsets base their purchasing decisions on white papers to a large degree.

 That’s because white papers influence.
 They gently promote your products and services in a very non-threatening way.
 They aren’t designed to sell your product outright (although I’ve written some that have).
 Instead, they serve as an advertorial.
-A piece that shares your products benefits and builds belief level without appearing to be a sales letter.
+A piece that shares your products benefits – Marbella property we will use as an illustration, builds belief level without appearing to be a sales letter.
 That’s what makes them such a powerful marketing weapon in the belt of those who market highly technical products and services.

 Hiring a white paper writer